suraj-yadav-aiml/recipe-mcp/README.md

 ## 📄 License

-This project is part of an educational MCP server implementation.
+This project is part of an Educational MCP server implementation.

 ## 🔗 Related Links